 The call came in on a Thursday.
 The potential client was concerned with recent actions in the company, notably with someone in IT.
-The client needed to conduct an investigation involving activity on the computer but how does one conduct such an investigation when the very person being investigated is the one with the keys to the kingdom?
+The client needed to conduct an investigation involving activity on the computer but how does one conduct a computer data investigation when the very person being investigated is the one with the keys to the kingdom?

 This call wasn’t the first call like this nor the last.
-The client wanted to know how we could forensically analyze this person’s computer without him knowing.
+The client wanted to know how we could forensically analyze this person’s computer without him knowing, to detect potential employee data theft.
 We couldn’t use the lines “we need to upgrade an application” or “there is a piece of software that needs to be installed” because it was this very person in IT that did this work.
 The job called for something surreptitious.